Mary E. Green: Career

-In 1866, while still in medical school, she married her cousin, Alonzo Green, then a practicing lawyer in New York City, where she went in 1868 and engaged in active practice.
+In 1868, she went to New York City, and engaged in active practice.

 Outside of office hours, Green's time was occupied with charitable work, as she was visiting physician to the Midnight Mission, the Five Points Mission, Dr. Blackwell's Infirmary, and the Prison Home for Women.
 By personal effort, she organized and built up a large dispensary for women and children in a neglected quarter of the city, which was so successful that, after the first year in which over 2,000 patients were cared for, it received State and city support.
-Green's consulting physicians and surgeons were the most eminent in the city.
+Green's consulting physicians and surgeons were considered the most eminent in the city.

 In 1870, she delivered part of a course of lectures on medical subjects in connection with Dr. Elizabeth Blackwell, Dr. Willard Parker, and others.
 The year after her graduation, Green's name was presented for membership to the New York Medical Society, and after a stormy discussion she was admitted, being the first woman in the U.S. to win that opportunity for broader work.
 Soon after, she became a member of the New York Medico-Legal Society.

 Wishing to pursue a higher course in the study of chemistry, she applied for admission to Columbia College, but her request was not granted.
 She entered upon a course of evening lectures given by Professor Charles F. Chandler in the College of Pharmacy, and, although she could not graduate, as she was a woman, the knowledge was gained.
 During those years of constant mental and physical work, Green became the mother of two children.

 While in New York, she attended the Cooper Institute lectures regularly, and was otherwise interested in both literary and art work.
 In Cincinnati, she took up wood-carving.

-She removed in 1873 to Charlotte, Michigan, where three more children were born.
 Green was twice elected health officer of Charlotte, Michigan.
 She was elected three times as a delegate to the American Medical Association by the State Medical Society.